2d1ff1cult/JPL-Su2025-2d3dgen/README.md

+# 2d3dgen

-# ⚠️ You are NOT required to `git clone` any of the above repos!
+## ⚠️ You are NOT required to `git clone` any of the above repos!

+# TODO: get the original environment used in development and add to this repo!

 Just do:
 `git clone http://github.com/2d1ff1cult/JPL-Su2025-2d3dgen.git`

+# Some things to know
+1. It is important to note that this repo requires Python 3.10. **Everything uses `py -3.10` when running Python scripts.
+2. Additionally, the installation script here **does not** cause conflicts with existing Python installations (i.e. you can have Python 3.13 running as your primary Python while still being able to implement 2d3dgen.

 # Instructions:
 1. Run Command Prompt as admin and run: